 Chapter 12 Exercises

 Exercise 1.
 Division by zero.
-Write a Program that asks the user for two numbers and tries to divide the first by the second.
+Write a program that asks the user for two numbers and tries to divide the first by the second.
 Handle the ArithmeticException in case of division by zero.

 import java.util.Scanner;